Skip to contents

 dist_pow

 Numeric.
-The amount of penalization for further away nearest neighbors in the weighted average. dist_pow = 0 (default) is the simple average of the nearest neighbors.
+Power used to penalize more distant neighbors in the weighted average. dist_pow = 0 gives an unweighted average of the nearest neighbors.

 tree